Skip to content

 Get a key

 Start with an or_test_ sandbox key or a trial or_live_ key.
-Store it as a secret; it is shown once.
+Store it as a secret.
+It is shown once.

 2. 02